About

+I am an interdisciplinary social scientist specializing in the study of criminal punishment as a social phenomenon; my work, described more below, sits at the intersections of criminology, history, sociology, and sociolegal studies.
 I am an associate professor in the Sociology Department at the University of Hawai‘i at Mānoa.
 I hold a PhD in Jurisprudence and Social Policy from UC Berkeley, where I graduated in 2013.
-As an interdisciplinary social scientist specializing in the study of punishment as a social phenomenon, my work sits at the intersections of criminology, history, sociology, and sociolegal studies.
 My primary intellectual homes are the interdisciplinary fields of law and society and punishment and society.
-From 2023 to 2026, I am the co-editor (with Shauhin Talesh and Katharina Heyer) of the Law & Society Review, the flagship journal of the Law and Society Association.
+From 2023 to 2026, I am co-editor (with Shauhin Talesh and Katharina Heyer) of the Law & Society Review, the flagship journal of the Law and Society Association.
+In an effort to generate more locally relevant research, I founded the Hawai‘i Crime Lab, which uses social science to provide useful information to Hawai‘i’s residents, visitors, and policymakers about crime and criminal justice on O‘ahu.
+I can be contacted at ashleytrubin@gmail.com.

 My Research on Punishment